Discover more from The Flying Fish

 A great yoga teacher today is like a well-stocked pharmacist, but there is no guarantee you won’t get cyanide for a common cold.

-The mission of electronic yoga teachers is to propagate yogic mystical experience to their viewers and simultaneously destroy all possibility for the experience to take place.
+The mission of electronic yoga teachers is to propagate yogic mystical experience to their viewers and simultaneously destroy all possibility for that experience to take place.

 Electronic yoga is an intrusion into spiritual life.